 Best Travel Time: the best time to travel is Spring and Autumn, Spring : March, April, May ( Flowers would be on full bloom) Autumn: Sept, Oct, Nov (with clear and crisp blue skies) Summer: June, July, August ( best to avoid the higher tariff and the cold of winter) Winter: Dec, Jan, Feb (To avoid the crowd and catch the Black-Necked Cranes)

 Transportation: Private Car/Van/ Plane

-We meet you in the Airport and transfer to hotel and rest day.
+We meet you in the Airport and transfer to the hotel and rest day.

-Day 02: - Full day in Delhi Tour
+Day 02: - Full day in Delhi city tour

-Full day in Delhi Tour of Delhi including Red Fort n, the Jama Masjid – the biggest mosque in the India, the Raj Ghat the memorial of Mahatma Gandhi; India Gate an Arch of Commemorative victory; Presidential residence Rashtrapati Bhavan, the Parliament Sansad Bhavan and Government buildings of the secretary; Connaught place, commercial and managerial center.
-Overnight in the Hotel in Delhi.
+Full day in Delhi, tour of Delhi including Red Fort n, the Jama Masjid – the biggest mosque in the India, the Raj Ghat the memorial of Mahatma Gandhi; India Gate an Arch of Commemorative victory; Presidential residence Rashtrapati Bhavan, the Parliament Sansad Bhavan and Government buildings of the secretary; Connaught place, commercial and managerial center.
+Overnight at the Hotel in Delhi.

 Day 03: - Delhi - Jaipur

 After breakfast leaves Delhi, drive about 5 hours to Jaipur, a charming Old Indian city.
 Visit Amber Fort – the old capital of the State up to 1728.
 Visit the Jantar Mantar or astronomical observatory.
 The Palace of Rajput, paintings of Mughal and weapons and the impressive Hawa Mahal or Palace of Winds.
 Overnight stay in Jaipur.